What is a da

 There are eight prosecutorial districts in Maine, each with an elected district attorney.
-All eight DAs are up for election in 2018.
-Find out how your candidates compare on key criminal justice issues.
+Find out where your DA stands on key criminal justice issues.

-All DA candidates in the state were sent a questionnaire and invited to respond.
+All candidates for DA were sent a questionnaire before the November 2018 election and invited to respond.

 Select two candidates to compare their views on key criminal justice policy

 The Power of the District Attorneys Office ACLU PositionDistrict Attorneys are one of the most powerful positions in the Maine criminal justice system.
 Ninety-one percent of Americans across all political parties say that the criminal justice system has problems that need to be fixed.
 District Attorneys should use the substantial power of their office to support criminal justice reform, correct overly harsh and punitive policies, and make the system fairer and more equal for all people.